 The other day when I revealed the work I’d done on my husband’s website, my husband called me his hero.
 It took me by surprise.
 Me?
 A hero?
-We talked for a while about what he meant and it got me to thinking about my definition of a hero.
+We talked for a while about what he meant and it got me to thinking about who I call a hero.

-I still believe in heroes today.
-Yes, I am a romantic optimist: I believe in the classic hero, the kind that I write about in my action-suspense science fiction novels.
+Today, I still believe in heroes.
+Yes, I am a romantic optimist.
+I believe in the classic hero, the kind that I write about in my action-suspense science fiction novels.
 But I also believe in ‘everyday’ heroes.